EdWordy/Mod-Loader-X/README.md

 -read info.xml file and display contents in an info pane

+-loading and reading the .jar

 - ...

 TO DO:

--launcher method (unpack and repacks jar with modded assets and generates a textures file)
+-launcher method (unpack and repacks jar with modded assets and generates a textures file) (80% DONE)

--loading and reading the .jar

 -writing a generated_textures.xml file